PrachiKumari04/PrachiKumari04/README.md

 # About Me:
 I'm Prachi, a web developer with a strong focus on building practical, user-centric applications.
-I'm currently pursuing my BCA and passionate about expanding my skills in Full Stack Web Development.
+I'm currently pursuing my BCA in Applied Data Science and I am passionate about expanding my Full Stack Web Development skills.
 Along with development, I'm deeply interested in UI/UX design, aiming to create intuitive and engaging user experiences.
 I enjoy solving real-life problems through code and contributing to open-source projects.